 When is the Best Time of Year to Power Rake Your Lawn?

-Most lawns should be power raked in the late winter or early spring, before the grass begins to green up.
-Cool-season grasses, such as bluegrass, should be power raked in the early fall.
+Cool season lawns should be power raked towards the end of winter into early spring, before the grass begins to green up.
+Cool-season grasses, such as bluegrass, can be power raked in the early fall as long as the grass has time to recover before winter.
 Power raking outside of these times can potentially damage your lawn by removing living turf during growing season.
+We offer this service in the spring as this is the best practice for our climate region.

 Benefits of Power Raking